goodguy1963/OctoPrint-XboxController/README.md

 **Q: Do I need to set up USB permissions manually?**
 A: No, the plugin attempts to set up required permissions during installation.
 Only if that fails would manual setup be needed.

+**Q: Which detection method should I use?**
+A: Start with "Auto" and let the plugin decide.
+If you experience issues, try evdev on Linux or pygame on Windows/macOS.

+**Q: Can I adjust how sensitive the controller is?**
+A: Yes, use the Scale Factors in the plugin settings to adjust sensitivity for each axis.

 ## 🤝 Contributing